miracle2k/openinghours.js/README.md

 The library fully supports timezones.

-For any time values given in the rule set, you can pass a `rulesTimezone` option:
+To declare which timezone the open/close time rules refer to, you can pass a `rulesTimezone` option:

 ```javascript
 getCurrentState(